open-spaced-repetition/fsrs.js/README.md

 fsrs.js is a JS Package that implements the [Free Spaced Repetition Scheduler algorithm](https://github.com/open-spaced-repetition/free-spaced-repetition-scheduler).
 It helps developers apply FSRS in their flashcard apps.

+## Transition to ts-fsrs

+`fsrs.js` has provided basic features of FSRS.
+However, we recommend transitioning to [`ts-fsrs`](https://github.com/open-spaced-repetition/ts-fsrs), another TypeScript implementation of the FSRS.
+Due to the heavy research work, the major maintainer of `fsrs.js` becomes busy and cannot maintain the project. [`ts-fsrs`](https://github.com/open-spaced-repetition/ts-fsrs) is more actively maintained and provides more features and documentation.

+For migration support or inquiries, reach out via our [issue tracker](https://github.com/open-spaced-repetition/ts-fsrs/issues).
+We’re excited to continue our shared journey on [`ts-fsrs`](https://github.com/open-spaced-repetition/ts-fsrs).

 ## Getting Started

 ```